scottjaymsu/Portfolio/flight_data_scraper/README.md

-To use:
+# To use:

+### Mac/Linux
+`./run.sh` to run<br />
+`./run.sh -b` to run and build

+### Windows
+`run.bat` to run<br />
+`run.bat -b` to run and build
+#
+# IMPORTANT
+* Use the "-b" flag to build/compile (do this every time you modify the code to build a new docker image)
+* The docker image this program outputs can be uploaded to a server (using Docker Hub or AWS ECR)
+* Choose database connection in 'fdps.conf' file
+#
-# ./run.sh
+# More details:
-# (Make sure you are in the 'flight_data_scraper' directory)
-# IF YOU MAKE ANY CHANGES TO THE 'JUMPSTART-LATEST' DIRECTORY, RUN ./run.sh -b, THE -B FLAG WILL BUILD THE DIRECTORY
+The "flight_data_scraper" runs a docker container of a program that will proccess an online flight data stream and construct a database of NetJets flights.

-# The "flight_data_scraper" directory handles all data messages from the FAA SWIM data stream.
-It makes use of an already existing java application called "jumpstart-latest" to accept the Java Messaging Service messages.
-Each message contains an XML string.
-The jumpstart-latest/src/main/java/com/harris/cinnato/outputs directory are where the java files who control what happens to each JMS message live.
-In that directory, we have created a file called "DatabaseOutput.java" The rest of the 'jumpstart-latest' app is left as it.
-The contains all of our code and logic for parsing the data and inputing it into our database.
-The database information is accepted as CLI flags, so output database information should be stored in the fdps.conf file, which will run the program with those flags.
-That file also stored the information for connection to the FAA SWIM data stream.
+The "flight_data_scraper" directory handles all data messages from the FAA's SWIM TFMS data stream.
+It makes use of an already existing java application called "jumpstart-latest" to accept the Java Messaging Service messages from SWIM.
+The program extracts an XML string from each JMS message.
+In the `jumpstart-latest/src/main/java/com/harris/cinnato/outputs` directory you will find the java files that direct teh XML string to an output.
+In that directory, we have created a file called `DatabaseOutput.java`.
+This file contains all of our code and logic for parsing the flight data and inputing it into our database.
+To input the data stream JMS connection and the database connection information into the 'jumpstart-latest' application, store that information in the `fdps.conf` file.

-# PUT DATABASE CONNECTION INFORMATION IN flight_data_scraper/fdps.conf

-# Side note: If you are on WINDOWS you need to use a linux subsystem such as git bash or wsl to run the .sh script.
-Alternatively, you can just copy and paste the commands from that script to the command line